Fennecnightingale/Star-Trek-Script-Generator/README.md

 This analysis leads to three recommendations:<br>

 ONE. <br>
+Use books & other approved media to train more robust models that can make more accurate predictions.<br>
 TWO. <br>
+Standardize script formatting for easier use in future projects.<br>
 THREE. <br>
+Expirement with generating unique new feautres that may give more complete insight into fans wants.<br>

 Future Work<br>
 Train on newer and/or larger models (GPT-3/1558M)<br>